 How It Applies:

-- The debt collector must demonstrate a substantial connection between you and the state where the lawsuit was filed.
-For instance, if you’ve never lived or conducted business in the state, the court may lack personal jurisdiction.
+- Connection to the State: The debt collector must demonstrate a substantial connection between you and the state where the lawsuit was filed.

-- Personal jurisdiction is often challenged in cases involving sovereign citizenship or incorrect defendant identification.
+- Sovereign Citizenship or Incorrect Defendant Identification: Personal jurisdiction is often challenged in cases involving these issues.

 What to Do: